Vinyl roof: History

+Lincoln simulated the appearance of a convertible on some Cosmopolitan coupes in the 1950s, as did the Kaiser on Manhattan sedans, although the material was still canvas as was used on the folding tops of convertibles of the time instead of vinyl.

+For the 1959 model year, the Chrysler's Imperial featured a Landau top and the 1959 Desoto Adventurer Sportsman hardtop had a full roof that was not covered with vinyl, but both models had a textured black paint that was designed to look like leather.

-Lincoln used the convertible look on some of its Cosmopolitan coupes in the 1950s, as did the Kaiser firm on its Manhattan sedans, although the material was still canvas.
-In the late-1950s, Chrysler's Imperial made limited use of true vinyl on some models.
-Probably the first modern vinyl roof as it would later be accepted, though, was the 1956 Cadillac Eldorado Seville that came standard with a roof covered in an early vinyl material called "Vicodec" with two parallel seams running the length of the roof.
+An early modern vinyl roof was the 1956 Cadillac Eldorado Seville that came standard with a roof covered in an early vinyl material called "Vicodec" which was simply diamond point convertible fabric.
+The recommended cleaning methods were the same for the Eldorado as regular convertible tops.
+The fabric was applied over a thin pad with two parallel seams running the length of the roof to mimic the appearance of a convertible model.
+Sales were low, but the Eldorado Seville with its vinyl roof was produced until 1960.

 Ford followed a few years later with a vinyl roof option on the 1962 Ford Thunderbird that also re-introduced landau bars as a styling element.
 The vinyl covering proved popular, and some form of vinyl trim would be seen on Thunderbird roofs for the next two decades.

 Other manufacturers followed.
 Vinyl appeared on some coupe models in GM's 1962 full-size line.
 Chrysler made a vinyl roof available on the Dodge Dart.
 Ford offered it on the Mustang.
-By mid-decade, four-door sedans, as well as coupes and station wagons, could be topped with a number of colorful types of vinyl.
+By mid-decade, four-door sedans, as well as coupes and station wagons offered by all automakers could be topped with several colorful types of vinyl.

 Vinyl-covered roofs became very common in most car classes by the late-1960s.
 Vinyl was produced that mimicked other materials such as canvas, and even alligator or snake hide.
 Chrysler briefly produced some patterns, with paisley or floral designs – this was called the "Mod Top" option.
 The Mercury Cougar briefly offered a houndstooth pattern.
 There was even an aftermarket spray-on product that claimed to add that factory vinyl look.
 By 1972, even the Ford Pinto offered a vinyl roof option.